ericstrobl/MarkovBlanket/README.md

 Tricks of the trade including the Kronecker delta kernel for classification and the copula transform have also been included.
 Please send me an email if you have any questions/problems: evs17 (at) pitt (dot edu)

-Keywords: feature selection, feature ranking, Markov blanket, causality, MATLAB code
+Keywords: feature selection, feature ranking, Markov blanket, causality, kernel method, MATLAB code

 CODE
 ----